dasnebbi/streamer.bot/auto-shoutout/README.md

 #delso @dasnebbi
 ```

-## Customizing Shoutout- or Raid messages
+## Customizing chat messages for Shoutouts or Raids

 Chat messages that are sent by Streamer.bot in order to perform an auto-shoutout are to be found inside the following actions: